-When transfering wealth, or gifting large sums of money to family members, it is important to consider the effect on your taxes.
-In certain instances, there may be ways to reduce the tax liability on both you and your family member.
-Some tax efficient ways to transfer wealth include:
+When transfering wealth or gifting large sums of money, it is important to consider the effect on your taxes.
+In certain instances, there may be opportunities to reduce the tax liability on both you and your family member.
+For instance, some tax efficient options to transfer wealth include:

 - Annual gifting (annual gift exemption)

 Our Tax Team is able to assist you in understanding the various methods of wealth transfer related to your situation.